 But the highlight at NOMOS this year, was the introduction of their first stainless steel bracelet.
 A lot of NOMOS fans screamed for a stainless steel bracelet and finally the brand designed their own interpretation of a bracelet.
 As the brands image, it is minimalistic; 145 fine brushed stainless steel elements are screwed together and complimented by an in-house developed polished clasp.
 So far it’s only available for the new sports models.
 On my Ahoi Atlantic Date I’m wearing our grey two-piece perlon strap, because I always loved the perlon strap on the previous Ahoi model.
 My watch is the updated Ahoi with the in-house DUW 5001 movement, which comes with a (as well good looking) NOMOS two-piece nato strap.

 The new size of 42 mm is disappointing some of the NOMOS fans, or “purists”, who like the classic tradition of smaller and minimalistic NOMOS watches.
 My personal perfect watch size is 40 mm, especially when it has a bezel and die dial is smaller anyways.
 So 42 mm didn’t felt that much bigger, or wrong, when I tried the new models.
 Even though I’d consider 40 mm as my personal maximum size.
 The Ahoi, the new Tangente and Club neomatik Sport don’t have a bezel.
 Besides that it’s excluding them from being a true dive watch, it gives the watches a dial that almost spread over the whole diameter.
 This let the watch appear bigger than a similar sized watch with a bezel.
-A more in depth look at the NOMOS visit will be posted in another blog post soon!
+Take a more depth look at the NOMOS visit at NomosWatchClub.com!

 Join the NomosWatchClub Facebook group to see all the pictures I’ve made at the Nomos booth!
 Please don’t forget to answer the entering questions.